🤖Understanding TON Margin Trading

 Closing Fee = 0.2% * (Adjusted Margin * Leverage)

-For example, if you open a trade with a 100 TON margin and 10x leverage and then close it, your fees come like this:
+For example, if you open a trade with a 100 TON margin and 10x leverage, and then close it, your fees would look like this:

 • Opening Fee: 0.2% * (100 * 10) = 2 TON